 If you tend to participate in the hurried urgency of the everyday “rat race” you’re more prone to feeling severe stress.
 Though you may not consciously be aware of it, this mode of thinking is short-term, destructive, isolating, and it can drive you to make unwise decisions throughout the day.
 This kind of existence is often referred to as “survival mode”.

 A great way to accomplish this is to stay consistent with your office visits during the year.
-Reduce your stress (AND BOOST YOUR IMMUNE SYSTEM) by maintaining good health habits, including the choice to come in for your spinal adjustment.
+Reduce your stress by maintaining good health habits, including the choice to come in for your spinal adjustment.

-I see it often—the more adjustments a patient gets, the less likely they are to experience illness.
-So make a commitment to shift your way of thinking this holiday season.
-Make an intentional decision to remove yourself from the everyday rat race.
+Do make an intentional decision to remove yourself from the everyday rat race.
 By making this choice, you’ll be able to further commit to your own health and wellness.
 And that’s definitely something worth being thankful for!

 Avoiding Forward Head Posture